 - ¼ teaspoon freshly grated nutmeg

-- 1 large apple (I used a Granny Smith)
+- 1 large Granny Smith apple

-- 1 teaspoon bottled lemon juice (or fresh lemons)
+- 1 teaspoon lemon juice

 - Preheat oven to 350 degrees F. Prepare a baking sheet by lining it with parchment or a Silpat pad.